alan-turing-institute/environmental-ds-book/book/community/about.md

 (cm-about)=

-# Our EDS book community
+# Our Community

-Inspired by [_The Turing Way_ community coworking calls](https://the-turing-way.netlify.app/community-handbook/coworking.html), our community had some virtual meetings between 2021 and 2022 with the following two group-oriented formats:
+Inspired by [_The Turing Way_ community coworking calls](https://the-turing-way.netlify.app/community-handbook/coworking.html), the EDS book community had some virtual meetings between 2021 and 2022 with the following two group-oriented formats:
 * Community (6 in total): focused on onboarding new members, support and celebrate members achievements or contributions to open environmental data science.
   * Collaborations cafes (5 in total): for shared experience, connection, support and collaboration among the distributed _EDS book_ community (see shared notes [here](https://hackmd.io/@eds-book/collaboration-cafe)).
   * Show & tell (1 in total): for shared celebrations and feedback of what EDS book community has accomplished in research and/or software developments (see shared notes [here](https://hackmd.io/@eds-book/show-tell)).